j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 Diligent apprentice of Reality, you rise
 tree by tree, exercise by exercise,
 not to master but to give
-homage to earth with hands autochthonous:
+homage to earth with earthen hands:
 entering while remaining still, becoming home.

 Never fastest of your child friends,